Excel Vlookup Tutorial Part 5.1 - Vlookup #N/A Error

 Step No. 3

 If the above test returns FALSE (i.e. the cells that you expect to match are not truly equal), you need to find out why this is.
-The reason is likely to be one of the following:
+This is likely to be due to one of the following reasons:

 Possible Reason No. 1